teuben/nemo/docs/source/falcon2.rst

 The falcon V2 package is still under development for a public release.
 The main integrator is now called ``griffin``, replacing the older ``gyrfalcON`` from falcon V1.
-Although falcon V1 will be distributed with NEMO, it is not maintained and may eventually succumb to software rot.
+Although falcon V1 is distributed with NEMO, it is not maintained and may eventually succumb to software rot.
+Users should switch to using ``griffin``.

-A paper describing the ``griffin`` code is in *arXiv* ...
+A paper describing the ``griffin`` FMM code is in Dehnen (2014)

 .. warning::
-   Adding FALCON2 to NEMO will result in some programs that have duplicated names, e.g. ``mkplummer``
+   Adding FALCON2 to NEMO will result in some programs that have duplicated names, e.g. **mkplummer**.

 Installation